 - Only 35% of applicants are actually qualified for the jobs they apply to.

 Most resumes are boring lists of skills and experience, or they try to stand out by doing something unique, that ultimately gets them rejected.
 What's important to understand about resumes is that they're a marketing tool.

 Many people have what it takes to do the job, but they don't have a resume that adequately shows off their skills and experience.
 That's when they turn to a professional resume writer.

 Overview of a Resume Writing Business

 Resume writers take the information provided by a job seeker and convert it into a document that will help the job seeker stand out to potential employers.

-Providing a resume writing service not only requires that you know how to present candidates in the best light, but also, interviewing skills and possibly career coaching advise.
+Providing a resume writing service not only requires that you know how to present candidates in the best light but also, interviewing skills and possibly career coaching advice.

 The advantage of starting a resume writing service is that it has very low start-up costs, can be run from home (or anywhere) full or part-time, and doesn't require any specific education or training, although people with a background in human resources or recruiting are at an advantage.